SciEcon/SoK_Blockchain_Decentralization/README.md

-This repository includes complementary resources, data and code, for the research article entitled
+# Supplementary resources, data and code, for the research article entitled:

-**The Decentralization Index of Blockchain Transactions: the Entropy of Token Transfers on Ethereum"**
+**"The Decentralization Index of Blockchain Transactions: the Entropy of Token Transfers on Ethereum"**

 by *Yulin Liu, Xinshi Ma, and Luyao Zhang**

+*names by alphabetical order, *corresponding author*